-Equitas was transformed following the reinsurance agreement completed with National Indemnity Company ('National Indemnity'), a member of the Berkshire Hathaway group of insurance companies, on 30 March 2007.
-A review of the transaction with National Indemnity is set out below.
+The focus for the year was Phase 2 of the reinsurance agreement completed on 30 March 2007 with National Indemnity Company ('National Indemnity'), a member of the Berkshire Hathaway group of insurance companies.
+A review of the development of the transaction with National Indemnity is set out below.